JiaGengChang/mailbro/README.md

 ## Setup Instructions

 1. Provide a list of whitelisted keys in `apikeys.txt`
-2. Build the container: `docker build -t antispam .`
+2. Build the container: `docker build -t mailbro .`
 3. Deploy on the cloud with environment variables: `MAIL_USERNAME`, `MAIL_PASSWORD`, and `MAIL_SERVER`

 ## API Endpoints